sbgraves237/sos/cran-comments.md

-2021-05-25:
+2021-05-26:
-## sos 2.1-6
+## sos 2.1-7
 * I believe I've fixed all the problems identified in CRAN checks and in emails from Prof. Ripley, EXCEPT for the NOTE that, "The following object is masked from 'package:utils': ?"
 This is code that Duncan Murdoch contributed to this package around 2009, and I don't know how to suppress it.
 I asked R-pkg-devel.
 Ben Bolker replied, "This is harmless and should be accepted by CRAN".
 If you disagree, I could use guidance on how to eliminate it without eliminating the functionality for which Duncan contributed code.
-* Some checks complained incorrectly that, "The Date field is over a month old."
-Others complained that, "there is no package called 'mgcv' ... 'survival' ... 'boot' ...
+* Some checks complained incorrectly that, "there is no package called 'mgcv' ... 'survival' ... 'boot' ...
 'MASS' 'lattice'".
 No other errors, warnings or notes were reported on 5 GitHub Actions (R-release on Mac, Windows, Ubuntu plus R-devel and -oldrel on Ubuntu, all latest), plus my local machine (macOS 11.7.7 with R 4.3.0), Winbuilder with R-release, R-oldrel, and R-devel, and R-hub.

 2021-03-29 / 31:
 ## sos 2.1-4